Indicio-tech/aries-mobileagent-react-native-old/README.md

 android:requestLegacyExternalStorage="true"
 ```

-Currently AMA-RN does not support the x86_64 architecture, however this should be addressed soon.
+Currently AMA-RN does not support the x86_64 architecture, however this will be addressed soon.
 You can remove this from your Android build process by specifying in your build.gradle:
 ```
 include "armeabi-v7a", "x86", "arm64-v8a"/*, "x86_64" */